 The initial flight/journey costs from that country to the Falkland Islands (FI) and the return flight/journey back to that country at the start and end of the contract are not a benefit for tax purposes.
-But see the point below about economy costs.

 In addition to that, the cost of one direct return flight/journey in each tax year, from FI back to the country from which the employee was recruited and resident, is also not a benefit.
-But see the point below about economy costs.